 The Palos Verdes Bulletin, published monthly by the Palos Verdes Homes Association from 1924 to 1931, kept early residents informed about the new development’s progress.
 The Bulletin stopped for a year due to financial difficulties.
 After spats of one year runs, 1932-1933 and 1941, the Bulletin stopped publiishing at the end of 1941 due to the war.
 The Bulletin is still published on a reduced frequency.
 Scanned versions of the early Bulletin (1924-1931) are available in the Digital Repository.

 The Palos Verdes Social Review (later the Palos Verdes Review) was a monthly magazine which focused on the social activity of the Peninsula between 1962 and 1993.
 Special columns usually featured a particular person, a house, or an event.
-Along with the Peninsula People magazine (1996 to present), these three titles are in bound volumes and partially indexed.
+The Peninsula People magazine (1996 to present) also has a focus on the social activities of the Peninsula.